huggingface/open-r1/README.md

 #### GRPO dataset filtering

-We provide support to filter datasets by generating and computing pass rate on veriable tasks, see this [README](scripts/pass_rate_filtering/README.md)
+We provide support to filter datasets by generating and computing pass rate on verifiable tasks, see this [README](scripts/pass_rate_filtering/README.md)

 #### 👨‍💻 Training with a code interpreter